 Protection from economic, sexual and other forms of exploitation (art.
 32, 34, 35 and 36)

-122. States should review relevant laws and policies to ensure that children are protected against economic and other forms of exploitation and that their rights with regard to work in the digital environment and related opportunities for remuneration are protected.
+122. States should review relevant laws and policies to ensure that children are protected against economic and other forms of exploitation and that their rights with regard to decent, suitable and light work in the digital environment and related opportunities for remuneration are protected.

 GER recommends adding the following paragraph: